A SHORT HISTORY OF FRANCE

 It was also an age of rationalism.
 Rationalist thinkers such as Voltaire (1694-1778) attacked the power of the Catholic church and also traditional laws and forms of government.
-Between 1751 and 1772 Denis Diderot (1713-1784) edited the Encyclopaedia, which encouraged rationalist thought.
-Meanwhile many pamphlets and booklets were written attacking the established order.
+Between 1751 and 1772 Denis Diderot (1713-1784) edited the Encyclopedia, which encouraged rationalist thought.
+Meanwhile, many pamphlets and booklets were written attacking the established order.

 Many educated people in France were also influenced by the example of Britain.
 In 1726 Voltaire visited England and he wrote admiringly of it.
-No doubt the philosophes had an idealised view of England but at least it was ruled by parliament (even though only a small minority of men could vote).
+No doubt he had an idealized view of England but at least it was ruled by parliament (even though only a small minority of men could vote).
 Imprisonment without trial was illegal and though there was a state church other Protestant churches were tolerated.

 Meanwhile in 1756-1763 France became embroiled in the Seven Years War. it proved to a disaster.
 France lost Canada and its position in India.